-Persistent musculoskeletal pain among individuals with immune-mediated chronic inflammatory conditions
+Persistent musculoskeletal pain in individuals with inflammatory bowel disease

 Area of study